Table of Contents

 • From the menu bar, click Window and select Package Manager.

-• In the pop-up window, click the + sign in the top-left corner and choose Install Package from tarball ....
+• In the pop-up window, click the + sign in the top-left corner, then select Install Package from tarball ....

-• In the dialog box that appears, select the aforementioned .tgz file.
+• In the dialog box, select the aforementioned .tgz file.

 ImportUnityPlugin